Accursius: Family

 Three of his four sons were also jurists: Cervottus, Guilelmus and the noted Franciscus.
 The latter is buried with his father in one of the arcs lining the street near the Basilica of San Francesco, Bologna.
+There was a legend that he had a daughter, Accursia, who was also a jurist.

 Recognition

 For his magnum opus, Accursius was extolled by the lawyers of his own and the immediately succeeding age as the greatest glossator, and he was even called the idol of jurisconsults, but those of later times formed a lower estimate of his merits.
 Eventually, 16th century humanists, including Rabelais in his Gargantua and Pantagruel, polemically criticised Accursius' Gloss.

 Accursius' majestic residence on the Piazza Maggiore was later expanded into the Palazzo Comunale, or the town hall.